mattermost/mattermost-redux/README.md

 ### Running the Tests

-To run the tests you need to have a Mattermost server running locally on port 8065 with "EnableOpenServer", "EnableCustomEmoji" and "EnableLinkPreviews" set to `true` in your config.json.
+To run the tests you need to have a Mattermost server running locally on port 8065 with "EnableOpenServer", "EnableCustomEmoji", "EnableLinkPreviews" and "EnableOAuthServiceProvider" set to `true` and with "EnableOnlyAdminIntegrations" set to `false` in your config.json.

 With that set up, you can run the tests with `make test`.